Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

   - Check data/issues on server - there may be three DIFF_TYPE__EVENT_FORMs and one  DIFF_TYPE__METADATA.
 Merged: true.
   - Check the case on PWA2 - how many instances of "An Event with an Event Form you can delete" are there?
 Are they duplicates, or does it have the one from PWA2?

+### DiffType: EventForm - Tablet 1 creates an new Event Form and Tablet 2 makes some other change
+Steps:
+- ...

 ### DiffType: Metadata - Modify Case variables on Tablet 1 and Tablet 2
 Steps:
 - ...